anthony3974/XMLToHTML/README.md

 ## makes an html page from the c# api xml documention

-version one
+version Final

 works for me, may work for you

 incuded template layout for xml

-and sample output
+and sample output html